Arizona New Construction

 • Inadequate control joints

-Arizona stucco failures are one of the top litigation categories.
+Impact… Arizona stucco failures are one of the top construction-defect litigation categories in the state.

 • Windows installed out of square